-We’re lucky.
-We spent more than six months traveling in Costa Rica during our Trans-Americas Journey which meant we had time to explore every nook and cranny in search of the rainforests, wildlife and adventures the country is famous for.
-If you’re traveling in Costa Rica on a “normal” length vacation (i.e. WAY too short) here’s a travel tip: Rainforest Adventures is a great one-stop shop for all of the above.
+We’ve spent more than six months traveling in Costa Rica so we’ve had time to explore every nook and cranny in search of the rainforests, wildlife, and adventures the country is famous for.
+If you’re traveling in Costa Rica on a normal length vacation, here’s a travel tip: Rainforest Adventures is a great one-stop shop for all of the above.

-Started by biologist Joaquín von der Goltz in 1994, Rainforest Adventures now has two operations in Costa Rica.
-One is on the Pacific side near the beach town of Jaco and the other is on the Atlantic side surrounded by the Braulio Carillo National Park less than an hour from San Jose.
+Rainforest Adventures was started by biologist Joaquín von der Goltz in 1994, and now has two operations in Costa Rica.
+One is on the Pacific side near the beach town of Jaco and the other is on the Atlantic side surrounded by the Braulio Carillo National Park less than an hour from San José.

 Between the two properties, Rainforest Adventures currently protects 1,394 acres (565 hectares) of land and the wildlife that lives on it, including endangered scarlet macaws on the Pacific side.